 The flow direction may be set as positive or negative, and indicates how the chainage definition is interpreted with respect to the flow direction.
-If flow direction is selected as positive, the actual flow direction will be assumed to go from low chainages to high chainages in the river branch.
-If flow direction is selected as negative, the actual flow direction is assumed to be defined from high chainages to low chainages.
+If flow direction is selected as positive, the main flow direction will be assumed to go from low chainages to high chainages in the river branch and the corresponding discharge will get a positive sign in the results (whereas the reversed flow direction will get a negative sign).
+If flow direction is selected as negative, the main flow direction is defined in the opposite way: positive discharge results will describe water flowing from high chainages to low chainages, and negative results in the opposite direction.
+This main flow direction is per default reflected with an arrow along the river on the map.